Geometric Constraints in Deep Learning Frameworks: A Survey: Learning Geometric Representations

-Eq. \ref{eq:general-feature-loss} shows the generalized formulation of feature reconstruction loss, where $F_{target}$ is the target feature, $F_{source}$ is the source feature and $L_i$ denotes $L_1$ or $L_2$ norm.
+The generalized formulation of feature reconstruction loss, where $F_{target}$ is the target feature, $F_{source}$ is the source feature and $L_i$ denotes $L_1$ or $L_2$ norm.
 A similar formulation is adopted by Huang et al. \cite{huang2021m3vsnet}, dubbed as feature-wise loss, in an unsupervised MVS framework.
-Using a pre-trained VGG-16 network, high-level semantically rich feature is extracted at layers 8, 15, and 22 for both the reference $(F_{ref})$ and the source $(F_{src})$ images.
-The features from the source images are warped to the reference view $(\hat{F}_{src})$ using camera parameters and used in feature reconstruction loss as shown in Eq. \ref{eq:feature-loss-mvs}. $M$ is the reference view mask to handle occlusion and $N$ is the number of source view images.
-Dong et al. \cite{dong2022patchmvsnet} use similar formulation and extract feature from $8^{th}$ and $15^{th}$ layers
+Using a pre-trained VGG-16 network, high-level semantically rich features are extracted at layers 8, 15, and 22 for both the reference $(F_{ref})$ and the source $(F_{src})$ images.
+The features from the source images are warped to the reference view $(\hat{F}_{src})$ using camera parameters and used in the feature reconstruction loss, $\mathcal{L}_{feature} = \frac{1}{N} \sum \left( F_{ref} - \hat{F}_{src} \right)* M_{ref}$. $M$ is the reference view mask to handle occlusion and $N$ is the number of source view images.
+Dong et al. \cite{dong2022patchmvsnet} use a similar formulation and extract feature from $8^{th}$ and $15^{th}$ layers.

-Applying feature alignment loss helps the model extract high-level semantically rich features for depth estimation, it can also be used to generate geometrically consistent and style-conforming new RGB image, which is then used as input to the depth estimation network.
+Applying feature alignment loss helps the model extract high-level semantically rich features for depth estimation can also be used to generate geometrically consistent and style-conforming new RGB image, which is then used as input to the depth estimation network.
 Zhao et al. \cite{zhao2019geometry} and Xu et al. \cite{xu2022semi} use such an approach to fill generate synthetic input images that are geometrically consistent across views and close to the original data distribution.

-Zhao et al. \cite{zhao2019geometry} generate synthetic RGB images, they apply feature reconstruction and style reconstruction loss at final image resolution.
-They learn bidirectional translators from source to target, $G_{s2t}$ and target to source $G_{t2s}$ to bridge the gap between the source domain (synthetic) $X_s$ and the target domain (real) $X_t$.
+Zhao et al. \cite{zhao2019geometry} generate synthetic RGB images, and they apply feature and style reconstruction losses at the final image resolution.
+They learn bidirectional translators from source to target $G_{s2t}$, and from target to source $G_{t2s}$, to bridge the gap between the source domain (synthetic) $X_s$ and the target domain (real) $X_t$.
 Specifically, image $x_s$ is sequentially fed to $G_{s2t}$ and $G_{t2s}$ generating a reconstruction of $x_s$ and vice-versa for $x_t$.
-These are then compared to the original input as follows
+These are then compared to the original input,